Merusmes/Data-and-Materials-to-Critical-TED-Talk-YouTube-Comments-A-Dual-Model-Sentiment-Topic-Analysis/README.md

 This repository provides data and materials only, including the web-scraping source code and the dataset used for analysing TED Talk YouTube comments.
-It does not contain models configuration or any kind of analysis results.
+It does not contain models configuration or any kind of analysis results. scraper.ipynb and OnPublicDiscourse.csv